Terrence F. McVerry: District court service

 McVerry was a senior United States District Judge of the United States District Court for the Western District of Pennsylvania.
-McVerry was nominated by President George W. Bush on January 23, 2002, to a seat vacated by Donald E. Ziegler.
+McVerry was nominated by President George W. Bush on January 23, 2002, to a seat vacated by Donald Emil Ziegler.
 He was confirmed by the United States Senate on September 3, 2002, and received his commission on September 4, 2002.
 He took senior status on September 30, 2013, and died on March 8, 2021.